Magellan (film): Filming

-Filming took place in Sampaloc and Mauban towns in Quezon, Philippines, in the last quarter of 2024, followed by filming in southern Portugal and Cádiz, Spain.
-Production wrapped in December.
-The replica of the Victoria which was in Cádiz was also used as a filming set.
-Arthur Tort, producer Albert Serra's regular collaborator, was the director of photography alongside Diaz.
-During filming, Lav Diaz fell ill with tuberculosis.
+Principal photography took place in the towns Sampaloc and Mauban, both in Quezon, Philippines, in November 2024; this was followed by filming in southern Portugal and Cádiz, Spain.
+Production in the Philippines ended in December.
+The production used a replica of Ferdinand Magellan's ship Victoria used as a museum ship in Cádiz.
+During filming, Diaz fell ill with tuberculosis.